vijaypatidar99/t-shirt-project/README.md

 HTML, CSS, PHP and JavaScript were used in this project.

-### Mark

-Grade result: 86.5%

-Implementation of the dynamic website: 70.5/75

 Extent to which specified functionality is provided 39/40:
 - Image can be chosen: 2